-Syncing a PlayStation 4 DualShock controller to a PS4 is extremely easy, but it does require one piece of hardware: a USB cable.
-There’s no wireless workaround for pairing controllers via Bluetooth, so in order to sync new controllers with your PS4, you’ll need a cable.
-Your DualShock 4 controller comes with a cable packaged in it, but any USB 2.0 Micro-B cable will work.
+Syncing a PlayStation 4 DualShock controller to a PS4 is extremely easy, but it does require one piece of hardware: A USB to Micro-B cable.
+There’s no wireless workaround for pairing controllers via Bluetooth, so to sync new controllers with your PS4, you’ll need a cable (though you can connect a PS4 or Xbox controller to your smartphone or tablet).
+Your DualShock 4 controller comes with one cable packaged in it, but any USB 2.0 Micro-B cable will work.
 Plug the USB cable into the controller, then into the USB port in the PlayStation 4.

 Fire up the PS4

 When you turn on your PS4, your controller should automatically connect with your PlayStation, thanks to the USB cable.
 You’ll need to push the PlayStation button in the center of the controller to activate the controller.
 When you do that, the PS4 should take you to the login screen to choose a player account to go with that controller.
 Press and hold the PS button for a couple of seconds, and the PS4 should take you to the login screen to choose a player account to go with that controller.